 Files stored in OneDrive need to be explicitly shared.
 By default, they can only be edited and viewed by the owner of the library.
 You can select who can edit individual files by sharing to people or groups with edit permissions.
 For more on sharing, see Share files or folders in Microsoft 365.

-There is no support, however, for third-party providers with Office desktop or other platforms, and Microsoft does not support co-authoring documents stored on Google Drive.
+Microsoft does not support co-authoring documents stored on Google Drive.

 If co-authoring isn't working correctly, there are several things that can cause problems.
 To help troubleshoot your co-authoring sessions and setup, see Troubleshoot co-authoring in Office.